Usually, Sundays are when we (my two daughters and I) play practice matches. No more drills or technique instructions… just games and fun.

 We just have to remind ourselves that positive words make a much better difference in someone’s performance and bring us closer to those who need them.

 After all, we want our children to feel understood and loved.
 That can be done with words of love and honest attitude.

 What should I had said to my daughter after she lost a match that she should had easily won?

 Maybe nothing… just a hug to show her that she is loved.
 And a smile.

-Should she had asked me why she lost… I could had told her.
-But usually players do not want to talk about the loses.
-If they do, we should postpone the discussion until they cool off and some time passed (maybe next day).
+Should she had asked me why she lost… I could have told her.
+But usually players do not want to talk about losses.
+If they do, we should postpone the discussion until they cool off and some time has passed (maybe the next day).

-Be careful when teaching children… What we say and how we react in front of them is always a lesson that can shape our relationship with them.
+Be careful when teaching children… What we say and how we react in front of them is always a lesson that can shape our relationships with them.
 Even their future…

 Have fun on the tennis court!